warehouse worker moving product for inventory management

 Rationalization

-Triaging SKUs and eliminating the ones in your inventory system that are redundant or non-performing is crucial.
+Triaging stocking keeping units (SKUs) and eliminating the ones in your inventory system that are redundant or non-performing is crucial.
 Ensuring optimal performance of each SKU means putting in place a structured and data-driven method for analyzing inventory activity.

 Looking at your current sales data is the right way to understand current customer demand, but trends move fast.
 As you look at your products, think about what could happen in the next year.
 This process is called demand forecasting — you're looking ahead to try and predict what consumers will want.